jbird186/foresee/docs/reference.md

 # Foresee Reference

+This reference assumes some background knowledge in the C programming language.

 ## Basic Stack Manipulation

 Foresee is a stack-based language, meaning that all operations interact with a central stack data structure.
-For this reason, Foresee uses postfix notation.
-For example, instead of `sqrt(9 + (5 * 8))`, you could say `9 5 8 * + sqrt`.
+Due to this, Foresee uses postfix notation.
+For example, instead of (C) `(9 + (5 * 8)) / 7`, you could say `(9 (5 8 *) +) 7 /`.
+Notice that parenthesis do *not* change the order of execution, and are purely for organizational purposes.
 * `9`: pushes the integer `9` to the stack.
 The stack is now `[9]`.
 * `5`: pushes the integer `5` to the stack.
 The stack is now `[9, 5]`.
 * `8`: pushes the integer `8` to the stack.
 The stack is now `[9, 5, 8]`.
 * `*`: pops the top two items off the stack, multiplies them, and pushes the result back to the stack.
 The stack is now `[9, 40]`.
 * `+`: pops the top two items off the stack, adds them, and pushes the result back to the stack.
 The stack is now `[49]`.
+* `7`: pushes the integer `7` to the stack.
+The stack is now `[49, 7]`.
-* `sqrt`: an example function that would pop the top item off the stack, find the square root, and push the result back to the stack.
+* `/`: pops the top two items off the stack, divides them, and pushes the result back to the stack.
 The stack is now `[7]`.

-Values on the stack do not have an associated type.
-All stack items are 8-byte values that can represent an integer, a pointer, or any other form of data.

-Foresee inherits many of Forth's standard instructions, including `drop`, `nip`, `dup`, `swap`, `over`, `rot`, `pick`, `roll`, and `depth`.

-### Stack Effect Notation
+`8 5 * 9 + 7 /`, `(5 8*) 9+ 7/`, and many other combinations would also work.

-A stack effect comment shows how a keyword or function transforms the stack.
-They are regular comments that serve as documentation, and have no special functionality.
-Items separated by spaces, and input items are separated from output items with `--`.
+A "stack effect comment" shows how a keyword or function transforms the stack.
+They are regular comments (indicated by `//`) that serve as documentation, and have no special functionality.
+Individual items are separated by spaces, and input items are separated from output items with `--`.

-`input1 input2 input3 ... -- output1 output2 output3 ...`
+`// input1 input2 input3 ... -- output1 output2 output3 ...`

 * Items to the left of `--` are consumed ("popped") from the stack.
 * Items to the right of `--` are produced ("pushed") onto the stack.